AddJam/ember-hold-button/README.md

 action | The action to perform on completion.                 | `null` type   | Style of the button. `circle`, `border-circle` or `rectangle`.        | `rectangle`

+You can also pass arguments to the component which will then be passed to the action.

+`{{hold-button model action="save" type="rectangle"}}`

 ## Styling